adamrenklint/asimov.js/README.md

 asimov start
 ```

 And any other command, you execute the same way.
-Later in this document, you'll learn to build a command that counts the lines of code.
+Later in this guide, you'll learn to build a command that counts lines of code.

 ```
 asimov loc